margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for an aerial vision of people in the nation walking down streets marching wearing red, white, and blue
 * Grateful for African American or Black leaders
 * Grateful for all the people working in an organization
+* Grateful for the art of cooking in a restaurant
+* Grateful for the art of cleaning up
+* Grateful for shpaes in architectur
+* Grateful for medieval history
+* Grateful for the soul of people at Norfolk Academy
+* Grateful for American flags everywhere - on construction sites, boats, homes, farms, schools
+* Grateful for Christ the King in the other Christian Churches who create music and in their hearts
+* Grateful for working artists studio
+* Grateful for Walt Disney movies with classical music like Fantasia, The Sorcerer's Apprentice, The Band Concert, Peter and the Wolf
+* Grateful for what I remember learning in the History of Science on the Hippocratic Oath, early medical texts, and the expression of compassion in the medical community
+* Grateful for artwork in homes
+* Grateful for the working artists' studio
+* Grateful to make my beliefs about the relationship between Christianity in the political sphere, religious liberty, and science practical

 <br>